 Electrical Penetration Assemblies for Nuclear Power Plants

 Approximately 17% of all worldwide electric generation is produced by nuclear power plants.
-In these plants, a controlled nuclear fission is used as a high-energy source of heat to turn water into steam, which spins an electricity generating turbine.
+In these plants, controlled nuclear fission is used as a high-energy heat source to turn water into steam, which spins an electricity-generating turbine.

-SCHOTT Eternaloc™ Electrical Penetrations, based on Glass-to-Metal Sealing Technology, allow the safe conduction of electricity through the fire-protective, pressure-resistant and hermetically sealed containment walls of nuclear power plants.
+SCHOTT Eternaloc® Electrical Penetrations, made with Glass-to-Metal Sealing Technology, allow the safe conduction of electricity through the fire-protective, pressure-resistant and hermetically sealed containment walls of nuclear power plants.
 The performance of electrical penetrations is critical to running core functions within the reactor, and their seals must be strong enough to maintain the pressure boundary integrity of the containment vessel in all accident conditions.
 In case of an accident, these glass-to-metal sealed penetrations also prevent steam, pressure and radioactivity from escaping.

-Eternaloc™ penetrations are sealed by non-aging glass that remains pressure- and vacuum-proof for many decades.
-All around the world, our glass-to-metal-seals have been proving their durability and reliability in power plants – maintenance-free – since the early 1960s.
+Eternaloc® penetrations are sealed by non-aging glass that remains pressure- and vacuum-proof for many decades.
+All around the world, our glass-to-metal-seals have been proving their durability and reliability in power plants, performing maintenance-free since the early 1960s.

-A penetration module for nuclear power plants mainly consists of:
+A penetration module for nuclear power plants consists of:

-- Connections to tail cables (LOCA-proof sealed by shrinking tubes and or elastomer sealing)
+- Connections to tail cables (LOCA-proof sealed by shrinking tubes or elastomer sealing)

 - Tail cables (length and type according to customers' specification)

-- Metal housing for protection and strain relief of the cable connections
+- Metal housing for protection and support of the cable connections